What is teeth whitening?

 If you are choosing to have your treatment done in-office, then you should ensure that you select a qualified dentist who is experienced in teeth whitening procedures.

 What stains can I expect teeth-whitening products or services to remove?

 If you choose to have your teeth whitened, you can expect to see the improvement or total removal of stains primarily caused by:

 – Tobacco use

-- The consumption of certain staining foods and beverages, including coffee, red wine, and strongly colored fruits and vegetables
+– The consumption of certain staining foods and beverages including coffee, red wine and dark or strongly colored fruits and vegetables

-- Aging.
-Our teeth may take on a yellow, grey, green, or brown hue as we get older.
+– Aging.
+As we get older our teeth may take on a yellow, grey, green or brown hue.

 What stains won’t be removed by teeth whitening products or services?

 Unfortunately, some stains are resistant to even the strongest teeth whitening agents.
 These include: